Sydney rape trial: Model tragically dies just weeks before man accused of attacking her faces court

 "Any extra funds will be donated (to charity)."

-Dozens of mourners expressed their heartache online over Ms Volnoukhin's death.
+Dozens of mourners expressed their heartache online over Volnoukhin's death.

 "I'm completely heartbroken.
 Just a month ago we was hoping on a scooter and causing chaos in Bali Still living by your mantra: 'always let go of what's not for your greater good' I love you darling girl," Dee Mansouri wrote.